Ryan Shorthouse: Life and career

 Ryan Shorthouse was chief executive of Bright Blue from 2014 to 2023 and is now executive chair.
 He was previously a Research Fellow for the Social Market Foundation and a part of the team that won Prospect magazine's Think Tank of the Year in 2012.
 Before 2010, he was a researcher for the Rt Hon David Willetts MP during his tenure as Shadow Education Secretary, where he authored the Conservative Party's Childhood Review.

 He is also a writer and political commentator, appearing regularly on television, radio, and in print.

 Shorthouse has written widely on social mobility, education, childcare, universities, immigration, housing, economics, welfare, and political philosophy.

 Under Shorthouse's leadership, Bright Blue has grown significantly in size and impact.
-Bright Blue has raised over £5 million for its work, employed around 80 people and seen the adoption of over 90 original Bright Blue policies by the UK Government.
+Bright Blue has raised over £6 million for its work, employed around 85 people and seen the adoption of over 95 original Bright Blue policies by the UK Government.
 Broadly, under David Cameron, Bright Blue's work helped improve education policy, especially on childcare and universities.
 Under Theresa May, it secured significant changes to environmental policy, including being the first centre-right organisation to call for the UK to adopt a legal net zero emissions target.
 Under Boris Johnson, Bright Blue helped change the post-Brexit immigration system for workers and students.
 Under Rishi Sunak, many of Bright Blue's ideas on reforming childcare support were adopted.
-Under Keir Starmer, Bright Blue's policies on low-carbon energy and housing development have been implemented.
+Under Keir Starmer, Bright Blue's policies on low-carbon energy, housing development, NHS reform, immigration and welfare have been implemented.

-Shorthouse is Deputy Chair of Transforming Access and Student Outcomes in Higher Education, and a senior visiting fellow of King's College London.
-He is also a commissioner of the Commonwealth Scholarship Commission.
-He is also a mentor of the Social Mobility Foundation and governor of a state secondary school in East London.
+In 2023, Shorthouse was appointed by the Foreign, Commonwealth and Development Office to be a Commissioner of the Commonwealth Scholarship Commission.
+In 2026, the Secretary of State for Business and Trade appointed him as a Board Member of the Office of the Small Business Commissioner.
+Shorthouse is Deputy Chair of Transforming Access and Student Outcomes in Higher Education, and a visiting fellow of the University of Bath, where he sits on the advisory council of the Institute for Policy Research.